anonymity12/frontend/docs/todos/slowSpace.md

 # purpose

-communication is quick sometimes is bad
+communication is quick recent years

+sometimes is bad

 we want a slow evolop to transfer to her/him